-Safety is our highest priority.
-Our most important safety assists are the mind-set of all of VT’s management and highly trained employees; to provide a safe return home to their loved ones at the end of each day.
+Our most important safety assets are the mind-set of all of VT’s management and highly trained employees; to provide a safe return home to their loved ones at the end of each day.
 This is our number one responsibility.
-Consequently our safety record and MOD factor ranks have been in the highest range of the construction industry for the past 17 years.
+Consequently our safety record and MOD factor ranks have been in the highest range of the construction industry for the past 20 years.

 Over the years we have felt a need for our employees to be prepared for the unfortunate if it should occur, as a result all of our field employees are certified by the Red Cross in First Aid, CPR and AED use.
 All of our job site trailers on major projects are equipped with a First Aid Station, Defibrillator, Stretcher and Eye Wash Station.
 Additionally all of our field vehicles are equipped with first aid kits.
-Training is knowledge and it works, One example of this is when an employee stopped at an accident where the injured party was confused because of a head injury, some helpers wanted to move this person, our employee insisted on embolization until qualified emergency help arrived.
-Later it was discovered that this person had a broken neck, embolization at the accident scene resulted in a complete recovery.
+Training is knowledge and it works

-For years we have worked on divers’ projects both in general construction and in the mining industry, we have been exposed to numerous Owner and General Contractor’s safety programs and management requirements.
-Accordingly we have become conditioned to participate in numerous safety programs and safety management systems.
+For years we have worked on numerous projects both in general construction and in the mining industry, we have been exposed to many Owner and General Contractor’s safety programs and management requirements.
+Accordingly we have become conditioned to participate in multiple safety programs and safety management systems.
 This has provided an additional means for VT to refine our safety program on an ongoing basis.
 It has also reinforced our Management’s conviction that safety is an unceasing process and our core belief that safety is a continual process of learning, teaching, applying and documenting results with total commitment.